rafed/devra/content/sections/Kubernetes Minified & Simplified/1. Kubernetes basics/index.md

 #### How to run Kubernetes?

-Kubernetes clusters can be be purchased from cloud providers-
+Kubernetes clusters can be purchased from cloud providers-
 * GKE: Google Kubernetes Engine
 * AKS: Azure Kubernetes Service
 * EKS: Elastic Kubernetes Service